Toryt/allen/doc/AllenRelation.md

 ## Interval constraints

+<div style="background-color: red; color: yellow"><strong>MUDO: port remaining text</strong></div>

 ## Reasoning with unknown but constrained start and end point

+<div style="background-color: red; color: yellow"><strong>MUDO: port remaining text</strong></div>

 ## Inference

-**Be aware that, in general, inference over intervals, also using Allen relations, is NP-complete.** This means that the time the execution of algorithms will take, is at least difficult to ascertain, and quickly completely impractical (i.e., with realistic parameters the algorithm would take longer than the universe exists — no kidding).
+**Be aware that, in general, inference over intervals, also using Allen relations, is NP-complete.** This means that the time the execution of inference algorithms will take, is at least difficult to ascertain, and quickly completely impractical (i.e., with realistic parameters the algorithm would take longer than the universe exists — no kidding).

 There are subsets of the Allen relations for which there exist algorithms that perform much better.

-These issues are not implemented here.
+This library does not offer inference functions at this time.
+The main intention of this library is validation.